-If you’re like me who’s wanting to make a bit more effort, or if you’re keen to prepare your child a more balanced lunch, or if you’re just looking to add something awesome to the lunchbox, here are some tips from Abby Courtenay, a Cape Town-based dietitian (and remember – you don’t need to create Pinterest-worthy lunchboxes to ace your kids’ school lunches).
+If you’re like me and want to make a bit more effort, or if you’re keen to prepare your child a more balanced lunch, or if you’re just looking to add something awesome to the lunchbox, here are some tips from Abby Courtenay, a Cape Town-based dietitian (and remember – you don’t need to create Pinterest-worthy lunchboxes to ace your kids’ school lunches).

-Step 1: Get a good quality lunch container and/or a cooler bag
+Step 1: Get a good quality lunch container or a cooler bag

 - Ensure it is a strong container that will protect the food from being squashed!